[LUM#12] Quite a program

 In the real world

-In the meantime, her romance with Pepper continues, and before seeing his mistress off, he has a year to perfect his skills in real-life situations with volunteer residents of EHPAD.
-A great achievement for Anastasia Bolotnikova, who sees it as an opportunity to " show that [her] research works and is useful in the real world".
+In the meantime, his romance with Pepper continues, and before his mistress flies away, he has a year to perfect his skills in real-life situations with volunteer nursing home residents.
+This is a crowning achievement for Anastasia Bolotnikova, who sees it as an opportunity to "show that [her] research works and is useful in the real world."